google/mesop/docs/internal/new_component.md

 - Make all arguments keyword only by putting `*` as the initial argument.
 Keyword argument is more readable, particularly for UI components which will have increasingly more optional arguments over time.
 - **Model after existing APIs.** For example, if we are wrapping an existing @angular/material component, we will try to mirror their API (within reason).
 If we are wrapping a native HTML element, we should try to expose a similar API.
 In some cases, we will look at other UI frameworks like Flutter for inspiration, even though we are not directly wrapping them.
 - **Prefer small components**.
-We should try to provide small native components that can be composed by composite components in Python.
+We should try to provide small native components that can be composed by content components in Python.
 This enables a wider range of use cases.

 ## New events